 Lounge Access Changes

-Starting in February 2026, lounge access is changing and will only include the primary cardholder.
+As I mentioned above, on February 1, 2026, lounge access changed to only include the primary cardholder.
 Authorized users will no longer get complimentary lounge access unless they pay $125/year.
 Guest access will no longer be free, either.
 Instead, it will cost $25-$45 per guest, depending on age and location.

 The Capital One Venture X Business currently includes the same access options as the personal version.
 The nice thing about this card is that it won’t count against Chase’s 5/24 rule since it’s a business card.
-Once the changes take effect in February, Venture X Business cardholders will still have free lounge access for themselves plus two guests.
-Venture X Business authorized users can bring two guests if they pay the annual $125 lounge access fee.
+With the new lounge access changes, Venture X Business cardholders will have lounge access for themselves to Capital One lounges, but Priority Pass lounge access will still include two guests.

 Citi Strata Elite℠

-The newest lounge access card on the market is the Citi Strata Elite.
-This card is quickly becoming my favorite lounge access option.
+The newest lounge access card on the market is the Citi Strata Elite℠.
+This card has become my favorite lounge access option for families.
 The fee is a bit higher than the Venture X — $595 instead of $395 — but it has multiple benefits that make up for it.

 Those two credits alone can be used twice within one cardmember year, so that’s a minimum of $1,000 in value.